So you want to know about homeschooling? Specifically, what are the homeschooling pros and cons?

 - Finding your support network and homeschooling tribe.

-Just like anything in life, there are advantages and challenges…and the homeschool life is no different!
+In life there are advantages and challenges . . . and the homeschool life is no different!

-Talk to any homeschooling family and they will list out some major advantages of homeschooling, but they’ll probably also have a list just as long of homeschooling disadvantages.
+If you talk to any homeschooling family and ask “Is it worth it?” they will list out some major advantages of homeschooling, but they’ll probably also have a list just as long of homeschooling disadvantages and arguments against homeschooling.

-If you’re just starting out your homeschool research to embark on a homeschooling journey (or you’re just curious about homeschooling), what better way to get started than with a homeschooling pros and cons list?
+If you’re just starting out your homeschool research to embark on a homeschooling journey (or you’re just curious about homeschooling), what better way to get started than with a detailed discussion of homeschooling pros and cons?

 Even though some states require that homeschoolers use a specific curriculum, the parent (and the child) still gets to decide when and how the topics are learned.